Four bombs in Nigeria's Maiduguri city kill at least 50

 There was no immediate claim for the bombings but they bore the hallmarks of the Islamist group Boko Haram, which has been waging a six-year insurgency to carve out an Islamic state in Africa's biggest economy.

-President Goodluck Jonathan, who is seeking re-election on March 28, has been heavily criticized for failing to crush the group.
+President Goodluck Jonathan, who is seeking re-election on March 28, has been heavily criticised for failing to crush the group.
 The vote was postponed for six weeks from Feb.
 14 for security reasons.

 Another blast hit the busy Monday market shortly afterwards.
 A car bomb exploded later by a bus station near a Department of State Security (DSS) office, according to a civilian member of a joint task force.